Fisk Generating Station: Shutdown

 Fisk Station ceased operations in August 2012, due to competition from natural gas-fired power and environmental regulations that were soon to take effect.

 On December 17, 2012, Edison Mission Energy – parent company of Midwest Generation, and operator of numerous power plants in Illinois and other states – filed for Chapter 11 bankruptcy protection.
 The company said it had been challenged by depressed energy prices and high fuel costs affecting its coal-fired plants, combined with pending debt maturities and the need to retrofit its coal-fired facilities to comply with environmental regulations.

 Fisk Station was among the plants named in a 2002 Harvard School of Public Health study which found communities near these older coal power plants showed significant health risks such as increased mortality and asthma rates.
 Midwest Generation's Crawford Generating Station in the Little Village neighborhood was also named in the study.
 Both plants were marked for closure.

 Accidents

-At least six workers died as a result of workplace accidents at Fisk Station:
+The IBEW Local Union 15 Workers Memorial lists at least six workers who died as a result of workplace accidents at Fisk Station: